Ideal Toy Company

 Ideal Toy Company was an American toy company founded by Morris Michtom and his wife, Rose.
 During the post–World War II baby boom era, Ideal became the largest doll-making company in the United States.
 Their most popular dolls included Betsy Wetsy, Toni, Saucy Walker, Shirley Temple, Miss Revlon, Patti Playpal, Tammy, Thumbelina, Tiny Thumbelina, and Crissy.
 The company is also known for selling the Rubik's Cube.

 History

-Corporate history
+1903–1939

-Morris and Rose Michtom founded the Ideal Novelty and Toy Company in Brooklyn when they invented the Teddy bear in 1903.
+Morris and Rose Michtom founded the Ideal Novelty and Toy Company, in Brooklyn, New York, when they invented the Teddy bear in 1903.
+Rose had made the original "Teddy's Bear" for their children.
+Morris and Rose sent a bear to President "Teddy" Roosevelt, and asked permission to use his name for the bear.
+Roosevelt "adopted" the bear and had it present in his campaign and on display at White House functions.
 After Morris Michtom's death in 1938, the company changed its name to the Ideal Toy Company, and Michtom's nephew Abraham Katz became chief executive.